philbuchanan/Accordion-Blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.4.1 =
+Fixed accordions not generating UUIDs in the widgets editor, therefore breaking when returning to the widgets editor.

 = 1.4.0 =
 Fixed a bunch of compatibility issues with WordPress 5.8 (and the widgets block editor).